Keyfactor/signserver-ce/signserver/lib/endorsed/readme.txt

 openxml4j-signaturepatched jar is a signature patched version of openxml4j library from http://sourceforge.net/projects/openxml4j/.
 Patch applied to revision 534 to of openxml4j (https://openxml4j.svn.sourceforge.net).
 Used by ooxmlsigner to sign open office xml documents.
 License : LGPL

-xmlsec-1.4.3.jar is from http://santuario.apache.org/.
-As of JDK1.6 xmlsec library is also included in jdk.
-JDK version of xmlsec is not used, for compatibility to jdk1.5.
-Used by xmlsigner and ooxmlsigner to create xml digital signature.License : Apache License Version 2.0, January 2004.

 jaxen-1.1.jar is from http://jaxen.codehaus.org/index.html.
 Used by openxml4j for xml processing.
 License :  Apache-style open source license  (quote from http://jaxen.codehaus.org/faq.html)

 xercesImpl.jar is from http://xerces.apache.org/xerces2-j/ .Used by openxml4j for xml processing.
 License :  Apache Software License.